 At Reflective Jewelry, we specialize in handmade wedding rings using old-world artisan techniques.
 Find out more in this brief video.

-Most "Men’s" white gold wedding bands fall within the 5mm to 8mm width.
-Men do not typically go under 5mm; with the exception perhaps of comfort fit wedding bands.
+Men’s wedding bands usually fall between 5mm to 8mm in width — with the common exception of perhaps thinner comfort fit wedding bands.

 One advantage of a wider wedding band includes the space on the surface of the ring, which allows for great design and detail.